-Maltodextrin, for example, is a very high GI (110) sugar substitute but it is commonly used and listed as a filler.
-So it does not show as sugar on the carb count on the nutritional list.
-Maltodextrin is present in hundreds of food products and is worse than sugar, so it is important to get to known these hidden junk very well.
+Maltodextrin, for example, is a very high GI (110) sugar substitute but it is commonly listed as a filler.
+It doesn’t always appear as sugar or carbohydrate on the product's nutritional information.

 2. Skip artificial sweeteners and sugar alcohols that are not keto-friendly

 Many sweeteners used in sugar-free products can easily knock you out of Ketosis and raise blood sugar.
 We’ve seen brands claiming their products are stevia-sweetened, but in reality, when you look closely in the ingredients list, you can find a mix with other sweeteners that are not keto-friendly.

 Some of the sugar alcohols, or polyols, that should be avoided are:

 - Maltitol (especially!)